Is Bali Worth Visiting?

 One can do just about anything in Bali and that’s why the crowds continue to flock and see the place.
 For nightlife in Bali, many people head to Kuta or Seminyak, and larger numbers are spending time in Ubud.
 There are many quiet and more romantic places to stay in Bali, including Sanur, Jimbaran, and more.
 Many people have raved about the Bukit Peninsula or Amed to name a couple more places.
 It’s so vast that I can’t even think of all the top spots worth visiting in Bali.
 If you know, I’d love to have a guest post from you about the most famous places in Bali.

 Many people have asked about when to Travel to Bali and many will point to the dry season between April and October.
 That was when we went and I have to say that it was quite nice, albeit hot.
 Between November and March, you’ll be able to find the best deals but will endure the most rain while staying in Bali, so consider that before trying to cash in.

 I Wish We Had More Time…

 The heart of the answer to the main question is that we could’ve gone in with more realistic expectations and an understanding that Bali is a place where you get what you pay for.
-Book in advance if you want a deal on a nice hotel and expect luxuries to be available, yet at an added cost.
+Book in advance take advantage of travel deals to enjoy Bali’s nicer hotels.

-Have you ever been to Bali?
-Which parts did you stay in?
+Do you want to visit Bali?
+If you’ve already traveled there, which parts did you stay in?
 Overall, how was your Bali trip?
 I’d love to read your thoughts about this post in the comments section!

 DISCLOSURE: I may be an affiliate for products that I recommend.
 If you purchase those items through my links I will earn a commission.
 You will not pay more when buying a product through my link.
 In fact, I oftentimes am able to negotiate a lower rate (or bonuses) not available elsewhere.
 Plus, when you order through my link, it helps me to continue to offer you lots of free stuff.
 Thank you, in advance for your support!